Secure Bike Parking

 - Use of access codes may be monitored to investigate misuse, theft, or property damage.

-- The University does not assume responsibility for stolen or damaged bicycles.
+- Such as Bikes with bike racks on campus, the University does not assume responsibility for stolen or damaged bicycles.

 - Bicycles parked in secure bicycle parking facilities must be locked to a bicycle rack using a high-quality lock.